Date of Award:

 This dissertation presents the work of three research papers.
 The first paper presented in this dissertation applies a artificial intelligence technique, reinforcement learning, to candlestick pattern trading.
 This paper also analyzes how the DDQN trades, through the use of a more recent technique, feature map visualizations.
 The second and third paper analyze AI techniques in a pairs trading strategy.
 The first paper results show that the DDQN is able to outperform the S&P 500 Index returns.
 Results also show that the CNN is able to switch its attention from all the candles in a candlestick image to the more recent candles in the image, based on an event such as the coronavirus stock market crash of 2020.The second paper results show fuzzy logic applied to pairs trading strategy for 22 stock pairs, increases annual returns on average from 15% to 17%.
 The third paper results show a DDQN was able to accurately predict the spread of the Adobe/Red Hat pair, for positive returns.
 This dissertation shows that AI techniques are successful in predicting the stock market, but more importantly it provides research tools and methods to better understand and implement these techniques in stock market trading.

 Brim, Andrew W., "Artificial Intelligence and Deep Reinforcement Learning Stock Market Predictions" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8393.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .